-by letting \$p[|\P] receive a(X), b(Y,Z), c(Z), and the process is reduced to killed(X), killed(Y).
+by letting \$p[|\P] receive a(X), b(Y,Z), c(Z), and the process becomes

+'''

+killed(X), killed(Y).

+'''

-In this example, the membrane is used to delimit the process structure to be controlled, and the tag i() is attached to the message channel from outside the cell.
+In this example, the membrane is used to delimit the process structure to be controlled, and the tag i() is attached to the message channel from outside.
 The above rule says that, when a kill message is sent through the channel, the target cell is deleted and each free link owned by the cell is terminated by an atom killed.